Sustainable electricity from any surface

 Huge strides have been made in the development of solar panels in recent years.
 They’ve become visually attractive and have been incorporated into building façades, road and rail noise barriers, and road surfaces.
 And even in the roof and bonnet of a world first – the Dutch solar-powered car, Lightyear One.

 The new technologies are boosting the total yield of renewable electricity from solar energy.
 This also encourages industry to make innovative products that contribute to this progress.
-Integrated solar modules will be produced regionally and thus provide the perfect opportunity to develop the entire value chain in Europe.
+Integrated solar modules will be produced regionally and thus provide the perfect opportunity to develop the entire solar module value chain in Europe.

 Next generation of wind turbines